ORIN RESERVATIONS

 Decision 1: Implementing "Echoing" as a Trust Metric

-The Logic: Based on the "Anchor Words" identified in research, I established a rule: the AI must mirror the guest's specific nouns in the first five words of the response.
+• The Action: I established a rule: the AI must mirror the guest’s specific nouns (e.g., "high chair," "window table") in the first five words.

 Decision 2: Transitioning from Free-Text to Intent-Based Toggles